hugnol/TestrRepo/README.md

-WHAT TO DO:

-- Functions + Descriptions
-- First program example.
-- How to give commands.
-- Image Processing

 # Dobot Magician with Python - Starter Guide
 *Disclaimer: This guide will cover starting out with the DoBot Magician using Windows.
 Using other operating systems won't guarantee that the methods used in this guide will work.*